grafana/grafana/docs/sources/features/datasources/graphite.md

 Name | Description
 ------------ | -------------
-Name | The data source name.
-This is how you refer to the data source in panel metric queries.
+*Name* | The data source name.
+This is how you refer to the data source in panels & queries.
-Default | Default data source means that it will be pre-selected for new panels.
+*Default* | Default data source means that it will be pre-selected for new panels.
-Url | The HTTP protocol, IP, and port of your graphite-web or graphite-api install.
+*Url* | The HTTP protocol, IP, and port of your graphite-web or graphite-api install.
-Access | Proxy = access via Grafana backend, Direct = access directly from browser.
+*Access* | Proxy = access via Grafana backend, Direct = access directly from browser.

 Proxy access means that the Grafana backend will proxy all requests from the browser, and send them on to the Data Source.
-This is useful because it can eliminate CORS (Cross Origin Site Resource) issues, as well as eliminate the need to disseminate authentication details to the Data Source to the browser.
+This is useful because it can eliminate CORS (Cross Origin Site Resource) issues, as well as eliminate the need to disseminate authentication details to the browser.

 ## Metric editor